deepaksrivastav/deepaksrivastav.github.io/_posts/2017-06-28-openshift-origin-installation.md

 router-1-ufwot             1/1       Running   0          3m
 ```

-**Step 12** Check if NFS shares were created and that registry uses it
+### Step 12: Check if NFS shares were created and that registry uses it
 ``` bash
 # Check location of NFS Shares
 $ showmount -e